jaem-seo/AI_tokamak_control/README.md

   <img src="https://user-images.githubusercontent.com/46472432/168571826-9464756c-cd0b-4430-90db-4139d177082c.png">
 </p>

-- Slide the toggles in the right side to change the target state.
+- Slide the toggles on the right to change the target state.
-- Then, the AI will adjust the tokamak operation to track the targets in real-time.
+- Then, the AI will control the tokamak operation to track the targets in real-time.

 # Note
 - The AI was trained by reinforcement learning; [TD3](https://arxiv.org/abs/1802.09477) and [HER](https://arxiv.org/abs/1707.01495) implementation from [Stable Baselines](https://github.com/hill-a/stable-baselines).